Hello and Happy Sunday, Friends!

 How have you been enjoying this weekend?
 I was able to sneak away early this morning to grab coffee and a muffin and sit on a veranda in our lovely downtown!
 It was such a pleasant break from the craziness of life.
 I spent about a half an hour there just reading the Word and enjoying a momentary mental break from always having a little person with me.

-I love being a mom more than any other role I fill (except for being my hubby’s wife – I don’t know how I ended up being so lucky!)
+I love being a mom more than any other role I fill (except for being a wife – I don’t know how I ended up so lucky!)
 But just like any other mama, I need some moments to myself.
 Mental breaks.
 Time to breathe.
 Quiet and stillness.

 But Mama, can I give you a little bit of additional advice?
 Be careful how you choose to fill yourself up when you feel empty.

 I get it!
 When I’m completely spent and totally empty, I am so tempted (and often give in) to chilling in front of the TV, scrolling through social media, splurging on a shopping spree, or indulging in whatever yummy treat suits my fancy (coffee and ice cream are regular offenders…)

 But guess what?
 When nap time is over or when it’s time to come back home to the kids, I still feel empty and often times I even feel worse than I did prior to my “break.”
 Has anyone else realized this?

 It’s like eating a donut when famished.
 It spikes my blood sugar, just for it to come crashing down an hour later.
 Then I’m left feeling shaky and far worse than hungry.